toddbranch/ECE382/labs/lab6/index.md

 Use input capture to count PWM periods instead of `_delay_cycles()` to determine the length of your movement elements.

+You can use a dedicated PWM signal for timing - this is probably the easiest approach.

 ## Prelab

 Paste the grading section in your lab notebook as the first page of this lab.